 Remodeling often slows during the winter months, as cold and wet weather can delay outdoor projects.
 This particularly affects homeowners who don’t want their homes in disarray during the time of year when families spend more time indoors.

-However, during the slower cold-weather months, construction companies can often offer lower prices due to lower demand, and may be able to complete projects quicker, as they’re not spread thin among many jobs.
+However, during the slower cold-weather months, construction companies can often offer lower prices due to lower demand and may be able to complete projects quicker, as they’re not spread thin among many jobs.

-Sell customers on discounts
+1. Sell customers on discounts

-Isolate the work area
+2. Isolate the work area

-Keep tools supplies off the job site
+3. Keep tools supplies off the job site

 No homeowner wants to step over construction equipment while they’re trying to enjoy a winter afternoon in front of the fireplace.
 After your crew is gone for the day or the weekend, allow your customers to forget that there’s a construction project underway by removing all tools and equipment from their sight.

-Consider storage delivery
+4. Consider storage delivery

 If there’s not a good location for a portable storage unit on-site, or if your customer would prefer not to take up outdoor space with a PODS container, you can utilize PODS moving services.

 Provide extra services for winter construction

-While your crew is on-site, you can win customers’ loyalty by offering to handle small maintenance tasks in addition to the construction work you’re undertaking.
-Encourage crew members to offer homeowners help with things like shoveling snow and clearing gutters of leaves and debris.
+While your crew is on-site, you can win customers’ loyalty and the safety of your jobsite by offering to handle small maintenance tasks in addition to the winter construction work you’re undertaking.
+Encourage crew members to offer help with things like shoveling snow in driveways or clearing gutters of leaves and debris.

-Take extra steps to wow your winter construction customers, and you won’t just keep your crew busy throughout the cold season — you’ll also earn loyalty and referrals that keep construction projects coming your way all year.
+Take extra steps to wow your winter construction customers, and you won’t just keep your crew busy throughout the cold season — you’ll also earn loyalty and referrals that keep projects coming your way all year.